2. Fetch

 • ?lat=36.7201600&lng=-4.4203400&date=2023-3-15 - These are query parameters and this particular URL has 3: lat, lng, and date.
 Query parameters begin with a ? are are separated with &.
 Each parameter uses the format name=value.
 Try changing the date parameter!

-When using a new API, make sure to look at that API's (often found at the host address) to understand how to format the request URL.
+When using a new API, make sure to look at that API's documentation (often found at the host address) to understand how to format the request URL.